spmbt/googleSearchExtraButtons/readme.md

 * remove lang in settings for no hints (interface language will be English).
 * save settings (language and sites list) in the external localStorage (google clean own storage), copy list as text.
 * keep type of current page ('tbm=' parameter) - news, pictures, video etc.

-2016-01-17: fix autostart after select of site; switch of checkbox.

 This script is based on [BarsMonster article (ru)](http://habrahabr.ru/post/179367/) .